donavon/use-dark-mode/README.md

 (currently only [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/)) and a system that supports dark mode, such as macOS Mojave.

+* Changing the system dark mode state will also change the state of `useDarkMode` (i.e, change to light mode in the system will change to light mode in your app).

 ## Requirement

 To use `use-dark-mode`, you must use `react@16.8.0` or greater which includes Hooks.